-Online Enables FILESTREAM on the node on which the service group comes online.
+Online Enables FILESTREAM on the system.

-Offline Disables FILESTREAM on the node on which the service group goes offline.
+Offline Disables FILESTREAM on the system.

-Monitor Monitors FILESTREAM status on the node on which the service group is online.
-If the agent is unable to guery the status of FILESTREAM or if FILESTREAM is disabled on the node, the

-FILESTREAM resource in the service group faults.
+Monitor Monitors FILESTREAM status on the system.
+If the agent is unable to query the status of FILESTREAM or if FILESTREAM is disabled on the system, the FILESTREAM resource in the application monitoring configuration faults.